Ruthvicp/Logytics_IBM_Log_Analysis/README.md

-﻿# Logytics - IBM Log Analysis Hackathon Use case
+﻿# LOGytics - IBM Log Analysis Hackathon Use case

 In this project, we pursued the use case to build an unsupervised model to identify and correlate warnings and error messages.